bazelbuild/examples/android/firebase-cloud-messaging/README.md

      /tmp/values.xml
 ```
    The arguments are the package name for your app, the absolute file path to
-   the `google-services.json` file, and finally the file path for values.xml.
+   the `google-services.json` file, and finally the file path for `values.xml`.

 3. Merge the resulting `values.xml` file into your `values.xml` file (or put the
    file into your `res/values` directory if you don't already have a